DantonMariano/pvm/README.md

 - Install and manage different PHP versions
 - Shorthand command for Changing Versions -cv

-I was running into the issue of doing the same old boring repetitive tasks of googling "how to change php versions on linux/ubuntu/debian etc... the list goes on."
-So I Had the ideaof simply creating a tool that automates this! for now it only works with Debian/Ubuntu derivative distros.
-But I'm pretty sure that's the most of you out there anyways (hats off to Fedora users btw)
+I was running into the issue of doing the same old boring repetitive task of googling "how to change php versions on linux/ubuntu/debian etc... the list goes on."
+So I Had the idea of simply creating a tool that automates this! for now it only works with Debian/Ubuntu derivative distros.
+But I'm pretty sure that's the most of you out there anyways (hats off to Fedora/CentOS users btw)

 > Couldn't there be just a simple package for PHP version management that worked a bit like zork, and a bit like nvm (node version manager)?